aligzr/aligzr.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this my personal website.
-I am working for inventive, unique, and inspiring designs and recording it here.
+I am working for inventive, unique, and inspiring designs and recording them here.

 About me
 ======